 - Depletes your body in minerals

-How to maximize benefits and minimize drawbacks:
+How to maximize the benefits and minimize the drawbacks:

 - Choose Organic Coffee beans are known to be one of the most contaminated crops in the world.
 They’re heavily sprayed crops with pesticides and a large number of toxic chemicals combined with solvents which not only obliterate positive effects of coffee but are extremely harmful to your body.
 Therefor, you should choose only coffee beans that are certified organic.
 Whenever possible, purchase sustainable “shade-grown” coffee to help prevent the continued destruction of our tropical rain forests and the birds that inhabit them.
 There are many who say shade grown coffee tastes better as well.